 It is our goal that Calvary University be an environment that is safe for all students, faculty, and staff, and conducive to spiritual growth.
 Any language that is incompatible with the claims of Christ and righteous living is unacceptable on campus.
-This includes all remarks that are vulgar, racist, or sexist, as well as gossip, slander, and sexual innuendo.
-As well as disrespectful behavior, or discrimination based on ethnicity, age, gender, or handicap.
+This includes, but is not limited to, all remarks that are vulgar, racist, or sexist, gossip, slander, and sexual innuendo, and disrespectful behavior/discrimination based on ethnicity, age, gender, or handicap.

-We are also to follow biblical standards of morality in our relationships with one another.
+We also follow biblical standards of morality in relationships with one another.
 Physically or emotionally intimidating another individual through written, electronic, or verbal communication is unacceptable and may lead to disciplinary action.